cloraronco/OpenCV-Bootcamp/README.md

 ## 12 Face Detection

-***
-This code is an implementation of real-time face detection using OpenCV and its Object Detection (DNN) module.
+The code is an implementation of real-time face detection using OpenCV and its Object Detection (DNN) module.
 Here is a detailed explanation:

-Initialization of Camera and Detection Model:
+### Initialization of Camera and Detection Model:

 The script takes a command-line argument, which is the number of the video source (0 for the default camera).
 A cv2.VideoCapture object is created to capture the video sequence from the specified source.
 A face detection model is loaded using cv2.dnn.readNetFromCaffe.
 The files deploy.prototxt and res10_300x300_ssd_iter_140000_fp16.caffemodel are used to define the architecture of the model and its weights.

-Main Loop for Real-Time Detection:
+### Main Loop for Real-Time Detection:

 A while loop is used to process images from the real-time video sequence.
 Captured images are transformed (flipped horizontally in this case) and converted into a "blob" (input object for the neural network).
 The model is fed with the blob to obtain detections.
 Detections are iterated through, and if the confidence of the detection is above a threshold (conf_threshold), a rectangle is drawn around the detected face.
 Confidence information is also displayed next to the rectangle.

-Displaying Results:
+### Displaying Results:

 Results are displayed in an OpenCV window with live camera feed.
 Inference performance (inference time) is also displayed at the bottom of the image.
 Properly Stopping the Camera and Closing the Window:
 The video sequence is released (source.release()), and the OpenCV window is destroyed (cv2.destroyWindow(win_name)).
 In summary, this script uses OpenCV and a neural network model to detect faces in real-time from a video sequence coming from the camera or another video source.
+***
 <sub>**[View code](https://github.com/cloraronco/OpenCV-Bootcamp/tree/main/#11_face_detection)**</sub>
 <sub>**[Table of Contents](#table-of-contents)**</sub>
 <sub>**[Top of page](#opencv-bootcamp)**</sub>